tsedio/tsed/.github/ISSUE_TEMPLATE/01_bug-report.md

 /!\ IMPORTANT: Before opening issue

 - Please update all of your packages.
 I won't investigate on the issue if you are on an old version.
-- Please check that you have the version for all Ts.ED dependencies (expected the logger).
+- Please check that you have the same version for all Ts.ED dependencies (expected the logger).
 Many issues are related to a misconfigured packages.
-- Please provide a reproducible example.
+- Please provide a reproducible example (avoid screenshot, prefer copy/pasted code).
 The stack trace isn't enough to investigate.

 If theses requirements aren't checked, I WON'T INVESTIGATE (excepted if you are a PREMIUM SPONSORS!) and issue will be CLOSED!
 -->